 Read the Packet

-Following the instructions on the seed packet will give you the best possible start unless the growing directions read like my radicchio, “sow seeds a few days after a moonless night”, which may as well be gibberish.
+Following the instructions on the seed packet will give you the best possible start, unless the growing directions read like my radicchio, “sow seeds a few days after a moonless night”, which may as well be gibberish.
 The majority of seed instructions will list everything you need to start seeds, like when and where to sow, planting depth and spacing, special watering requirements and days to germination.
 Some will also list special information like germination temperatures, repeat sowing, transplanting, and thinning.
-Following the instructions gives you the best chance of success, so those map-hating-instruction-scoffing types out there best pack away your stubbornness for this project.
+Following the instructions gives you the best chance of success, so those map-hating, instruction-scoffing types out there best pack away your stubbornness for this project.

 You can start seeds in just about anything you can find around the house that will create a mini-greenhouse, or you can buy all sorts of interesting setups to best suit your needs.

 The beauty of these kits is that you can start a large number of seeds individually in one tray (up to 72) and many are made for small spaces like windowsills.
-The drawback is that the seedlings will need to be replanted either in the garden or a larger pot in a few weeks.
+The drawback is that the seedlings will need to be replanted, either in the garden or a larger pot, in a few weeks.
 Leaving seedlings in small pots with no nutrition will cause unwanted stress to the plants.

 An inexpensive and creative way to start seeds is to use household items as seed containers.
 Lining a seed tray with pots made from toilet paper tubes, newspaper, or egg cartons will cost nothing.
 At times your family may think you’ve gone mad given how excited you will become when you get to take home the plastic cake dome from the party.
 But come on, that’ll make a really great greenhouse dome, right?
-Search for biodegradable paper products you can plant right in the ground or food safe plastic containers you can use as mini-greenhouses for your containers if you are on a budget.
+Search for biodegradable paper products you can plant right in the ground or food-safe plastic containers that you can use as mini-greenhouses for your containers if you are on a budget.